Max Levchin: In the media

 Levchin appeared as a speaker at the 2007 Startup School organized by Y Combinator, where he described his own journey as an entrepreneur and the mistakes he made and lessons he learned.
 Levchin was also featured in "Brilliant Issue" of Portfolio by Condé Nast Publications.
 In 2022 Levchin was interviewed in an NPR podcast called "How I Built This" where he spoke about his early life and business endeavors including his role in PayPal.

 Politics

 Levchin was listed as one of the contributors to FWD.us, a Silicon Valley–based lobbying group spearheaded by Mark Zuckerberg and Joe Green.
 The group is intended to concentrate on immigration liberalization for high-skilled immigrants to the United States, improvements to education, and facilitating technological breakthroughs with broad public benefits.
 Levchin also narrated his personal experience as an immigrant in a video released by the group.

 In 2013, amidst the controversy over mass surveillance and NSA espionage activities, Levchin defended the NSA in opposition to views of many other tech entrepreneurs.
 According to him, the agency was designed to protect the US from terrorism, so even if it oversteps its bounds, the public should support it.

+In a 2019 interview with Yahoo Finance, Levchin stated he agreed something needed to be done about income inequality in the United States, but disagreed that the solution should involve a form of democratic socialism, as suggested by Alexandria Ocasio-Cortez.
+Even though her proposals did not include government ownership of "everything" as he implied, Levchin warned of the state of Ukraine's economy around the time of the Soviet Union's collapse, recounting, "there were tanks on the streets, because we couldn't — couldn't contain the populace from tearing the country apart."

 Other activity

 Levchin arranged and financed the Levchin Prize which since 2016 rewards advancements in cryptography with a real-world impact.

+In April 2026, he was ranked on the Forbes list, "Self-Made 250: The Greatest Living Self-Made Americans".